 Oh, we are sinister here at SheKnows.
 Don't believe me?
-As part of Hatch, our initiative to empower kids to use media and technology to create cool, responsible content representing their very unique perspective on life, we devised a social experiment.
-We decided to see what would happen if we invited a dozen preteens and teenagers to talk about their favorite apps — and then told them they would have to go without their beloved phones for a week, all with their parents' blessing.
+As part of Hatch, our initiative to empower kids to use media and technology to create cool, responsible content representing their very unique perspectives on life, we devised a social experiment.
+We got permission from the parents of a dozen preteens to take away their kids' phones for a week — and see how they would respond.
+And then, we dropped the news on the kids.
 Cue evil laughter.
 Yeah, we're awful like that.

 At the onset of the group interview, the kids were more than happy to rave about their plugged-in lives.
 "I do a lot of things with my phone each day," said Reed.
 That's putting it mildly.
 Most of the kids we interviewed cited a ton of apps they use on the daily, from Snapchat to YouTube to Netflix to Instagram — and they're also checking texts, of course.
 Lots and lots of texts.

 "I use my phone a lot as a stress relief because there are a lot of things I have going on in my life," Henry explained.

 "I feel like I wouldn't have any friends if I didn't have my phone," Sabine laughed.